k12345663/studio/PROJECT_REPORT.md

 **Key Directories & Files:**

 *   **`src/app/page.tsx`**: The main entry point for the application's UI.
-It handles state for the job description, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
+It handles state for the job description, candidate resume, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
 *   **`src/ai/flows/`**: Contains the Genkit flows.
     *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit.
-It instructs the AI to use candidate context, create 3-4 bullet model answers, assign question categories (Technical/Non-Technical), use a 5-level difficulty scale, suggest estimated times, and build a rubric referencing JD/context.
+It instructs the AI to use the job description, candidate resume, and candidate context to create 3-4 bullet model answers, assign question categories (Technical/Non-Technical), use a 5-level difficulty scale, suggest estimated times, and build a rubric referencing all provided context.
-    *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit, accounting for all the new fields and constraints.
+    *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit, accounting for all the new fields and constraints, and using the original JD, resume, and context.
 *   **`src/ai/genkit.ts`**: Initializes Genkit with the Google AI plugin and configures the default model.
 *   **`src/components/interview-kit/`**: Houses all components related to displaying and editing the interview kit:
-    *   `JobDescriptionForm.tsx`: For user input of the job description (text-based) and optional candidate experience context.
+    *   `JobDescriptionForm.tsx`: For user input of the job description (text-based), candidate resume (text-based, optional), and optional candidate experience context.
     *   `InterviewKitDisplay.tsx`: The main component for showing the generated kit.
-    *   `CompetencyAccordion.tsx`: Displays competencies, with questions now grouped into "Technical Questions" and "Non-Technical Questions" sub-sections.
+    *   `CompetencyAccordion.tsx`: Displays competencies, with questions grouped into "Technical Questions" and "Non-Technical Questions" sub-sections.
     *   `QuestionEditorCard.tsx`: Allows editing individual questions, their model answers, category, 5-level difficulty (with auto-time suggestion), estimated time, and a 1-10 panelist score slider.
     *   `RubricEditor.tsx`: Allows editing scoring rubric criteria and weights.
-*   **`src/types/interview-kit.ts`**: Defines the TypeScript interfaces for `ClientQuestion` (including `category`, 5-level `QuestionDifficulty`, 1-10 `score`), `ClientCompetency`, `ClientRubricCriterion`, and `InterviewKit`.
+*   **`src/types/interview-kit.ts`**: Defines the TypeScript interfaces for `ClientQuestion` (including `category`, 5-level `QuestionDifficulty`, 1-10 `score`), `ClientCompetency`, `ClientRubricCriterion`, and `InterviewKit` (including `candidateResume`).
 Includes `difficultyTimeMap`.
 *   **`src/app/globals.css`**: Contains global CSS, Tailwind directives, and the HSL color variables for theming.

 ## 4. AI Integration